ELENA-LANG/tutorials/Embedded/README.md

 with two extra parameters, the pointer to the output buffer and the maximal size of the buffer.
 If the code will be successfully implemented it will return a size of returned data.
 If the operation fails the result will be -1.
 If nothing to return the value will be 0.

-To print the output safely we have to terminate the string.
+To print the output safely we have to put a zero at the end position.
 And now the result can be displayed.

 Once again let's compile and run it: